TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

  	<li><strong>Disseminating and evaluating the research.</strong> Usually the term “disseminated” means “published.”
 The most common way that research is disseminated is in journals dedicated to publishing primary research.</li>
 </ol>
 <h3>Significant Questions</h3>
-The most significant part of the research process begins with asking a good research question.
-This is something that will be highly relevant to completing of most of your assignments in this course, particularly the very first assignment.
-Your research question will be then guide you as you complete assignments 2, 3, and 5.
+The most important part of the research process is beginning with a good research question.
+This is something that will be highly relevant to completing of most of your assignments in this course, particularly the second assignment.
+Your research question will be then guide you as you complete assignments 3, 4 and 5.

 The research process often starts when you ask a question about something that you observe: How, What, When, Who, Which, Why, or Where?
 Questions can be based on what you observe in the real world, or on intuition or a “gut feeling”.